List of Food Wars!: Shokugeki no Soma characters: Subaru Mimasaka

 The chef who secures the fourth spot in his block at the Fall Classic preliminaries, Subaru Mimasaka (美作 昴, Mimasaka Subaru) is a heavily built student with hair styled in a braided mohawk.
 He provokes his opponents into shokugeki challenges in which they stake their best cooking knife and soundly defeats them.
 He has no specialty, but it is soon revealed that he painstakingly stalks his opponents, learning the dishes they plan to make, and then makes the identical dish with improvements.
-With this strategy, he has amassed 99 blades.
-He got this idea when he was 12 and he was copying dishes at his father's restaurant, but his father disliked that he was not making anything original.
-When he defeats his father by making an improved dish, his father sends him off to Totsuki (he believes it was to get rid of him as an annoyance) where he is recruited by Council member Etsuya Eizan.

-By insulting Takumi and his brother, he turns his quarterfinal match in the Fall Classic into a shokugeki in which Takumi wagers his mezzaluna knife.
-Although the judges dislike his actions and methods, they declare Subaru the winner.
-He is challenged by Soma in which he wagers his 100 blades, but the latter circumvents Subaru's research by waiting until the competition starts to improve on his dish, and Subaru is defeated.
-He tries to leave Totsuki, but Soma convinces him to continue his studies, but to not crush other chef's prides.
-At the Moon Festival, he helps Soma produce more dishes, having copied his technique and practicing at Restaurant Yukihira.